LuigiRussoDev/Covid19Detection/README.md

 - BatchSize 16
 - Last layer a softmax is used
 - Loss function Cross Entropy Categorical is used
-- Learning rate in schedule
+- Learning rate in schedule from 0.001
+- BatchNorm
+- Dropout

 ### Results:
 - Accuracy: 0.94